alissatroiano/Hue/README.md

 ### Summary

 The main goal of Hue is to boost revenue by selling artwork online.
-Hue's target market is comprised of male & female shoppers (ages 25-39) that want to view & buy Hues artwork online.
+Hue's target market is comprised of male & female shoppers (ages 25-39) that want to view & buy Hue's artwork online.

 ### Research & Planning